Categories

 Ratio – water to buckwheat 1,5:1

-Bring water and buckwheat to boil in the pot.
-Then turn off the gas and let it sit for about 20-30 minutes.
+2. Turn off the heat and let it sit for 20-30 minutes.

 Nutrition Facts of buckwheat